 Yesterday, I found myself in a place I know all too well—a dark cloud of depression hovering over me, trying to pull me down.
-Despite being a seasoned Mental Health Warrior and the very person who created the Mental Health Warrior Program, the challenges of Bipolar, Alcoholism, Anxiety Disorders, and PTSD still sneak up on me.
-It’s like depression has a key to my mental fortress and every now and then, it decides to pay an unwelcome visit.
+Despite being the person who created the Mental Health Warrior Program, the challenges of Bipolar Disorder, Alcoholism, Anxiety, and PTSD still manage to sneak up on me.
+Depression, it seems, has a spare key to my mental fortress and decides to let itself in whenever it pleases.

-Now, as much as I would love to wave my Mental Health Warrior sword and make that depression vanish into thin air, I know it’s not that simple.
-But just because it’s not simple doesn’t mean I’m powerless.
-In fact, the very core of the Mental Health Warrior Program is about equipping us with the tools to triumph over life’s challenges by managing our emotions.
-But on this particular day, I felt like my toolbox was just out of reach.
+The very core of the Mental Health Warrior Program is about equipping us with tools to triumph over life’s challenges by learning to manage our emotions.
+Yet on this particular day, it felt like my toolbox was just out of reach.

-So, in a moment of desperation, I decided to reach out to an old friend—Winnie the Pooh.
-Yes, that honey-loving bear from the Hundred Acre Wood has become a close confidant.
-And because he’s got a heart of gold, Pooh showed up at my doorstep with a guest in tow: Eeyore.
+In this time of struggle, I decided to reach out to an old friend—Winnie the Pooh.
+Yes, that honey-loving bear from the Hundred Acre Wood has become a close confidant and fellow warrior.
+And because he’s got a heart of gold, Pooh didn’t show up alone.
+He brought a guest: Eeyore.
 That’s right, the ever-gloomy donkey who knows a thing or two about depression.

 “Sometimes,” Pooh said in his slow, thoughtful way, “when you’re feeling like the whole world is sitting on your shoulders, you need to take a step back.
 Not to run away, but just to see things from a different angle.”